zsytssk/rivercarro/README.md

   -h              Print this help message and exit.
   -version        Print the version number and exit.
+  -no-smart-gaps  Disable smart gaps

+  The following commands may also be sent to rivercarro at runtime:

-  -view-padding   Set the padding around views in pixels.
-(Default 6) -outer-padding  Set the padding around the edge of the layout area in
+  -inner-gaps     Set the gaps around views in pixels.
+(Default 6) -outer-gaps     Set the gaps around the edge of the layout area in
                   pixels.
 (Default 6)

-  The following commands may also be sent to rivercarro at runtime:

   -main-location  Set the initial location of the main area in the
                   layout.
 (Default left)
   -main-count     Set the initial number of views in the main area of the